Bernardo-MG/dice-notation-java/readme.md

 ### Usage example

 The project includes a model for dice and dice notation grammar.
-But the strong point are the parsers.
+But the strong point are the parser and interpreters.

-To parse generic dice notation, including algebraic operations use this:
+The parser generates a tree from the expression:

 ```java
 final DiceParser parser;